-- all Australians to have access to adequate, safe, secure and affordable housing1
+- all residents of Western Australia to have access to adequate, safe, secure and affordable housing2 that meets their needs

-- local and State planning rules to ensure that affordable housing is available close to jobs, schools and other essential services
+- local and State planning rules to ensure that a broad range of affordable housing options are available within convenient access to jobs, schools and other essential services and amenities

 - increased infill targets to provide sustainable, high quality, higher density housing along public transport corridors with strong governance and design frameworks in place to transform these corridors back to ‘high streets’ which are attractive options for people to live and work in